Lucia's Blog: 2022

 6. He never gave up because the Lord was beside him and strengthened him.

-7. The Lord had not only strengthened Paul to preach the Gospel, but He also rescued him “from the lion’s mouth.”
+7. The Lord strengthened Paul to preach the Gospel and rescued him “from the lion’s mouth.”
 That is the verdict of death by Roman judgment from Nero.

 8. Paul encouraged Timothy previously to keep pressing forward without fear because the Lord would rescue him from evildoers or wicked men (2 Timothy 3:10-11).